torchbox/k8s-ts-ingress/docs/index.md

     * Feature: the `tls-certificates` ConfigMap option was implemented.
     * Feature: built-in TS healthchecks were implemented.
     * Feature: the `domain-access-list` ConfigMap option was implemented.
+    * Improvement: the Docker image now sends log output to stdout, as expected in Docker.
     * Bug fix: a request for `/` on an Ingress which had `rewrite-target` set on its default path would crash.
     * Bug fix: annotations which are host-specific rather than path-specific